-An MBA and an MSc are both masters-level management degree programs and a necessary academic requirement before pursuing a PhD or a DBA Business Doctorate Degree.
-In the United Kingdom an MBA and an MSc are considered to be a level 7 qualification.
-Choosing between the two can be tricky, especially when the differences between them aren’t too clear.
-This article explains the difference between an MBA vs an MSc to help make that choice easier.
+An MBA and an MSc are both Masters level degree programmes and a necessary academic requirement before pursuing a PhD or a DBA Doctorate Degree.
+In the United Kingdom an MBA and an MSc are both considered to be a level 7 academic qualification.
+Choosing between the two can be tricky, so this article explains the differences between them.

 What is an MBA?

-MBA, an acronym for Masters in Business Administration, is a professional, postgraduate level business degree tailored to develop leadership and business management skills.
-It originated in the United States of America during a time of heavy industrialisation, when companies and businesses were implementing Scientific Management theories in an attempt to boost production and efficiency.
-Scientific Management was founded by Frederik Winslow Taylor, who wished to apply science to improve labour efficiency by analysing and developing systematic workflows.
+MBA – an acronym for Masters in Business Administration – is a postgraduate business management degree designed to develop leadership and management skills.
+It originated in 1908 in the United States of America during a time of heavy industrialisation, when companies and businesses were implementing Scientific Management theories in an attempt to boost production and efficiency.

 What is an MSc?